ssato/ansible-role-simple-httpd-example/README.rst

 How to test this role
 ======================

-This ansible role contains the built-in tests, that is, you can test it by enabling the verfication mode (set true to the variable sshe_verification_mode).
+This ansible role contains the built-in tests.
+You can test this ansible role by enabling the verfication mode (set true to the variable sshe_verification_mode).

 License